reakjra/hyprland-personal-config/README.md

  Tip: If using a distro with different paths (like Fedora or Btrfs), double-check your `/boot` structure.

 4. Reboot and enjoy crispy-clear boot text!

 ---

-## ❄️ Undervolting NVIDIA

-Check the dedicated [undervolt guide](./undervolt/README.md) in this repository for my personal scripts and configs.

----